commerce-agent/cap/docs/specification.md

 #### 5.3.1. `aicp:cart_manage`
 *   **Skill ID:** `aicp:cart_manage`
-*   **Purpose:** Enables a Client Agent to manage a user\'s shopping cart, including viewing the cart, adding items, updating quantities, and removing items.
+*   **Purpose:** Enables a Client Agent to manage a user's shopping cart, including viewing the cart, adding items, updating quantities, and removing items.
 This skill will require a sub-action parameter to specify the desired cart operation.
 *   **Input Parameters:** *(Placeholder: To be detailed - including sub-action (view, add, update, remove, clear), item identifiers, quantities, variant specifics)*
 *   **Result Artifact:** *(Placeholder: To be detailed - typically the updated cart state)*
 *   **Specific Error Conditions:** *(Placeholder: To be detailed, e.g., item_not_available, invalid_item_id)*